technovangelist/katacoda-scenarios/k8scourse2platform-5/intro.md

-In this Hands On section you will start working with etcd.
-From the video, you know that etcd is the main datastore for configuration data about the cluster.
-So it's critical that it stays in good working order.
-In this training environment we only have a single node etcd cluster, but it will be enough to cover most concepts.
+It's time to move on to the second component of the Kubernetes control plane: the API Server.
+While etcd is the datastore for Kubernetes, the API Server is your interface to the entire platform, including etcd.
+In this lab we will start to look at what's needed to monitor the API Server as well as the key metrics to pay attention to.